shamblesides/tones-adventure/README.md

 ## Running
-Tone's Adventure has been tested on BGB 1.5.3, but other Gameboy emulators will probably work too.
+Tone's Adventure runs correctly on emulators ([BGB 1.5.3](http://bgb.bircd.org/) and [VBA 1.8.0](https://sourceforge.net/projects/vba/) both work without errors) and even on an actual GameBoy Color.

 ## Troubleshooting
 *   Because of the old, arcane build tools used in this project, linking may